 Definition of Circumlocution.

-- the use of an unnecessarily large number of words to express an idea
+- The use of an unnecessarily large number of words to express an idea

-- evasion in speech
+- Evasion in speech

-The term has its origins in the Middle English circumlocucyon, from Latin circumlocution-, circumlocutio, from circum- + locutio speech, from loqui to speak, and was first recorded in the 15th century.
+The term circumlocution has its origins in the Middle English circumlocucyon, from Latin circumlocution-, circumlocutio, from circum- + locutio speech, from loqui to speak, and was first recorded in the 15th century.

 Use of the term Circumlocution Office.